 The school is committed to gaining further expertise in Special Needs Education.
-Current training includes school-based whole school INSET, training for SEND Team, SENDCO and support staff group meetings, attendance at partnership meetings and the reading and discussion of documents on SEND, Equality and Inclusion.
+Current training includes school-based whole school INSET, training for SEND Team, SENCO and support staff group meetings, attendance at partnership meetings and the reading and discussion of updates on SEND, Equality and Inclusion.
 Individual staff development is provided by various higher education institutions.
 Staff meetings are arranged to respond to the needs of the school.
-Arrangements for the induction of NQTs and new staff into the school's policy and SEND procedures are detailed in the Staff Handbook.
+Arrangements for the induction of ECTs and new staff into the school's policy and SEND procedures are detailed in the Staff Handbook.
+SENCO has added neurodiversity supporting classroom strategies for teaching staff in Teacher Planner.